Logo

 Doris Day's cover of "Perhaps, Perhaps, Perhaps" was included in the soundtrack of the Australian film Strictly Ballroom.

-Doris Day turned down a tribute offer from the American Film Institute and from the Kennedy Center Honors because they require attendance in person.
+Doris Day declined tribute offers from the American Film Institute and the Kennedy Center Honors because they both require that recipients attend in person.

 Doris Day starred on screen with leading men from Jimmy Stewart to Ronald Reagan, from Rock Hudson to James Garner.